OCA/contract/contract_payment_mode/README.rst

 Usage
 =====

-1. Go to *Accounting > Sales > Contracts*.
+1. Go to *Invoicing > Customers > Customer Contracts*.
 2. Create one.
 3. Select a partner to which invoice.
 4. If the partner has a payment mode, this payment mode is selected here.
 5. If not, or if you want another payment mode, you can change it in the corresponding field.
-6. Click on **Generate recurring invoices automatically** checkbox.
-7. Add a product to invoice.
+6. Add a product to invoice.
-8. If you create an invoice, new invoice will have the selected payment mode.
+7. If you create an invoice, new invoice will have the selected payment mode.

 Bug Tracker